bbauska/ibm-intermediate-web-dev/README.md

 Source maps are a way to map the code back to its original source.

-This makes debugging simpler and effective as it enables developers to test their code in the same manner they would if it weren\'t bundled.
+This makes debugging simpler and effective as it enables developers to test their code in the same manner they would if it weren&apos;t bundled.

 Hence, source maps provide an easier way to debug and understand the code, especially in complex web development projects.